RedisLabs/redislabs-docs/content/editing-guide.md

 Here's what this process looks like:
 {{< video "/images/site/review-and-create-PR.mp4" "review-and-create-PR" >}}

-Your edits improve the quality of the documentation and help every Redis Labs customer get the most out of Redis products!
+Your edits improve the quality of the documentation and help every Redis customer get the most out of Redis products!

 ## Related Info